 There will be challenges in raising your child, but there will also be many, many joys.
 It’s normal to be nervous about what lies ahead, but remember that Down syndrome is a condition your baby has, it is not who your baby is.
-Now is the time to begin learning all you can about Down syndrome and this brochure is a great place to start.
+Now is the time to begin learning all you can about Down syndrome and our Family Outreach Brochure is a great place to start.

 What is Down syndrome?

 Down syndrome is the genetic condition resulting when a baby is born with three, rather than the usual two, copies of chromosome 21.
 Because there are three copies of chromosome 21, Down syndrome is also called trisomy 21.
 In a small percentage of cases, there is only an additional part of chromosome 21.
 This is called partial trisomy 21.
 The cause of the extra chromosome (or part) is still unknown.
 This extra genetic material will affect your child’s development but it is not a blueprint that determines his or her potential.